balenair/balenair/docs/03-software-setup.md

 ### Notes about open fleets
 - You don't need a balenaCloud account (free or paid) to join an open fleet

-- The "fleet owner" for this open fleet is balena itself
+- The "fleet owner" for this open fleet is balenAir itself

 - Your device's sensor data is potentially visible to the fleet owner, but not other members of the fleet

-- balena does not save or view your sensor data except as needed for troubleshooting purposes
+- balenAir does not save or view your sensor data except as needed for troubleshooting purposes initiated by a user

 - If you want a private fleet (where you will be the fleet owner) choose one of the other two options below